OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/security/2_threats_through_use.md

   Links to standards:

-  - ISO/IEC TR 24029 (Assessment of the robustness of neural networks)
+  - ISO/IEC TR 24029 (Assessment of the robustness of neural networks) Gap: this standard discusses general robustness and does not discuss robustness against adversarial inputs explicitly.

   References:

   -  Xiao, Chang, Peilin Zhong, and Changxi Zheng.
 "Enhancing Adversarial Defense by k-Winners-Take-All."
 8th International Conference on Learning Representations.
 2020.